pymeasure/pymeasure/docs/tutorial/graphical.rst

 The widget is automatically activated when the :code:`get_estimates` method is added in the :code:`Procedure`.

 The quickest and most simple implementation of the :code:`get_estimates` function simply returns the estimated duration of the measurement in seconds (as an :code:`int` or a :code:`float`).
-As an example, in the example provided in the ManagedWindow section, the :code:`Procedure` is changed to:
+As an example, in the example provided in the `Using the ManagedWindow`_ section, the :code:`Procedure` is changed to:

 .. code-block:: python